 - 6.3.1 The Constitution specifies that full Council is responsible for approving the Council's policy framework and budget, which will be proposed by Cabinet Executive.
 In terms of financial planning this includes the approval of the Capital Programme and Capital Strategy. - 6.3.2 The Executive Director (Section 151) is responsible for determining the capital resources available to fund the Council's capital expenditure plans.
-The Directors are responsible for ensuring that a Capital Programme, including details of any associated revenue implications, is prepared on an annual basis for consideration by Cabinet Executive before submission to full Council for approval. - 6.3.3 Scrutiny Commission are also given opportunity to review the proposed Capital Programme, ahead of formal submission to Cabinet Executive and Council, and make comments and/or recommendations as necessary. - 6.3.4 Progress against delivery of the Capital Programme is reported to Cabinet Executive and Council on a quarterly basis. - 6.3.5 The Asset Management Group, an officer-led working group, plays a key role in the monitoring and review of the Capital Programme.
-The main responsibilities of the Asset Management Group are as follows: - To continuously review, update, monitor progress and make recommendations for any necessary changes to the Capital Strategy. - To regularly review, update and monitor progress of current year capital schemes to ensure maximal delivery of the Capital Programme. - To receive and consider requests from project officers for budget transfers (virements) and to report any significant movements to Council. - To receive bids from project officers in respect of any new or urgent schemes emerging in the current financial year, outside of the budget setting cycle. - To ensure that capital bids meet the criteria set out on the Capital Appraisal Form, to make the optimal use of the available capital resources.

-- 6.3.6 Given the necessity for potential transactions to be assessed, negotiated, and completed quickly, delegated authority has been approved by Council for the following persons to progress any future strategic property investment opportunities:

-- The Chief Executive

-- The Executive Director (S151 Officer)

-- The Monitoring Officer
+The Directors are responsible for ensuring that a Capital Programme, including details of any associated revenue implications, is prepared on an annual basis for consideration by Cabinet Executive before submission to full Council for approval. - 6.3.3 Scrutiny Commission are also given opportunity to review the proposed Capital Programme, ahead of formal submission to Cabinet Executive and Council, and make comments and/or recommendations as necessary. - 6.3.4 Progress against delivery of the Capital Programme is reported to Cabinet Executive and Council on a quarterly basis. - 6.3.5 Senior Leadership Team plays a key role in the monitoring and review of the Capital Programme.
+This includes: - continuously reviewing, updating, monitoring progress, and making recommendations for any necessary changes to the Capital Strategy. - reviewing, updating, and monitoring progress of current year capital schemes to ensure maximal delivery of the Capital Programme on a quarterly basis. - receiving bids from project officers in respect of any new or urgent schemes emerging in the current financial year, outside of the budget setting cycle. - ensuring that capital bids meet the criteria set out on the Capital Appraisal Form, to make the optimal use of the available capital resources. - 6.3.6 Given the necessity for potential transactions to be assessed, negotiated, and completed quickly, delegated authority has been approved by Council for the following persons to progress any future strategic property investment opportunities: - The Chief Executive - The Executive Director (S151 Officer) - The Monitoring Officer